 The student service fees are financed by the company and the student receives a corresponding company-specific training allowance.
 The student is thus given the opportunity to integrate into the company structures and processes at an early stage.

 This course of study comprises six theoretical semesters as well as one practical semester and concludes with the academic degree Bachelor of Engineering - B. Eng.

 Start: October (winter semester)

-Overview of lectures and courses, SWS (Semesterwochenstunden = weekly hours/semester) and ECTS (European Credit Transfer and Accumulation System) in the Bachelor's degree Interactive Systems / Internet of Things.
+Overview of lectures and courses, SWS (Semesterwochenstunden = weekly hours/semester) and ECTS (European Credit Transfer and Accumulation System) in the bachelor's degree Mechatronics majoring in Digital Production.